yasindevops/phonebook-w-terraform/README.md

 ### At the end of the project, following topics are to be covered;

-- Algorithm design
+- Algorithm design.

-- Programming with Python
+- Programming with Python.

-- Programming with SQL
+- Programming with SQL.

-- Web application programming with Python Flask Framework
+- Web application programming with Python Flask Framework.

-- MySQL Database Configuration
+- MySQL Database Configuration.

-- Bash scripting
+- Bash scripting.

-- AWS EC2 Launch Template Configuration
+- AWS EC2 Launch Template Configuration.

-- AWS EC2 Application Load Balancer Configuration
+- AWS EC2 Application Load Balancer Configuration.

-- AWS EC2 ALB Target Group Configuration
+- AWS EC2 ALB Target Group Configuration.

-- AWS EC2 ALB Listener Configuration
+- AWS EC2 ALB Listener Configuration.

-- AWS EC2 Auto Scaling Group Configuration
+- AWS EC2 Auto Scaling Group Configuration.

-- AWS Relational Database Service Configuration
+- AWS Relational Database Service Configuration.

-- AWS EC2 Security Groups Configuration
+- AWS EC2 Security Groups Configuration.

-- Terraform Configuration with AWS
+- Terraform Configuration with AWS.

-- Terraform Configuration with Github
+- Terraform Configuration with Github.

-- Git & Github for Version Control System
+- Git & Github for Version Control System.

 ### At the end of the project, students will be able to;